Positron Assistant

 - Make sure you have a language model provider added for completions.

-- Check the developer tools console logs to see if there are any errors logged.
+- Check the developer tools console logs or the Assistant output logs to see if there are any errors logged.

 Shiny Assistant